Engineering second-order nodal-line semimetals by breaking $\mathcal{PT}$ symmetry and periodic driving: Abstract

 \section{Abstract}

 Hosting unique drumhead surface states enclosed by nodal lines, topological nodal-line semimetals exhibit novel transport phenomena.
 Thus, the exploration of topological semimetals with different nodal-line structures has attracted much attention.
-In this work, we first find a second-order nodal line semimetal (SONLS), which has the coexisting hinge Fermi arcs and drumhead surface states, in a $\mathcal{PT}$-symmetry broken system.
-Then, without changing the intrinsic parameters, we artificially create exotic hybrid-order nodal-line semimetals hosted by different quasienergy gaps and fruitful nodal-line structures including nodal chains, nodal links, crossing line nodes, and nodal nets by applying a periodic driving on our SONLS.
-Enriching the classification of topological semimetals, such Floquet engineered high tunability of the orders and nodal-line structures of the SONLS sets up a foundation on exploring its further applications.
+In this paper, we first find a second-order nodal line semimetal (SONLS), which has coexisting hinge Fermi arcs and drumhead surface states, in a $\mathcal{PT}$-symmetry broken system.
+Then, without changing the intrinsic parameters, we artificially create exotic hybrid-order nodal-line semimetals hosted by different quasienergy gaps and rich nodal-line structures including nodal chains, crossing ring nodal nets, crossing line nodes, and nodal nets by applying a periodic driving on our SONLS.
+Enriching the classification of topological semimetals, such Floquet engineered high tunability of the orders and nodal-line structures of the SONLS sets up a foundation for exploring its further applications.